Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 When File.open is given a block, the file is closed when the block terminates.

-open file for writing
+open for reading bytes

 read line